 Lesions are generally asymptomatic but may be cosmetically bothersome for some patients.

 Dermatitis neglecta is mimicked by other localised hyperpigmented skin lesions.
-The main differential is terra firma–forme dermatosis (Duncan's dirty dermatosis), which is due to a delay in maturation of corneocytes .
+The main differential is terra firma-forme dermatosis (Duncan's dirty dermatosis), which is due to a delay in maturation of corneocytes (dead keratin-filled squamous cells in the epidermis) .
 Other conditions to consider in differential diagnosis include:

 Dermatitis neglecta should be suspected clinically with any localised hyperpigmented patch or plaque with a flake-like scale, especially in those with disability.

 Patients should be encouraged to wash their skin at least twice weekly [2,3].
-Associated disorders (for example, chronic pain) should be assessed and managed.
+Associated disorders (eg, chronic pain) should be assessed and managed.
 Dedicated daily light scrubbing with soap and water or isopropyl alcohol may provide effective prophylaxis in high-risk cases [2,3].

 See the DermNet NZ bookstore.